-Reasons to prefer the Canon EOS Rebel T5i:
+Advantages of the Canon EOS Rebel T5i:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.